micmejia/bible-dump/NKJV/Job/Job 6.md

 Now therefore, be pleased to look at me; For I would never lie to your face.

 ###### 29
 Yield now, let there be no injustice!
-Yes, concede, my righteousness [^c]still stands!
+Yes, concede, my righteousness still stands!

 ###### 30
 Is there injustice on my tongue?
-Cannot my [^d]taste discern the unsavory?
+Cannot my taste discern the unsavory?